Local Hazard Mitigation Plan

 Palo Alto Annex to the Santa Clara County Multi-Jurisdictional Hazard Mitigation Plan (2023)

-The City of Palo Alto participated in the multi-jurisdictional planning process that resulted in a Countywide Multi-Jurisdictional Hazard Mitigation Plan (MJMHP) this multi-jurisdictional plan has been approved by the State of California and the Federal Emergency Management Agency, and the Palo Alto Annex to this plan will soon be adopted by the Council of the City of Palo Alto.
+The City of Palo Alto participated in the multi-jurisdictional planning process that resulted in a Countywide Multi-Jurisdictional Hazard Mitigation Plan (MJMHP) this multi-jurisdictional plan has been approved by the State of California and the Federal Emergency Management Agency, and the Palo Alto Annex to this plan was adopted by the Council of the City of Palo Alto by resolution.

 The Santa Clara County MJHMP is published in two volumes.